elasticpath/epcc-composable-commerce-reference/README.md

 ```
 `{resource_name}` indicates a generic integration pattern; in this case only `products` are supported since the minimal implementation provided here only indexes product data.
 However, this can easily be extended to support other EPCC data such as categories, customers, orders etc.

-# Prerequisites
+## Prerequisites
+Before you begin, ensure that you have the following installed and / or configured:
-- AWS CLI 2.0.26 or later installed and configured
+- AWS CLI 2.0.26 or later
 - Terraform 0.13.2 or later
 - Elasticsearch server with basic authentication (user and password must be Base64 encoded, e.g. like this: `echo -n user:passw0rd | base64`)

-# Usage
+## Usage
 1. Edit configuration parameters in `config/config.json`
 1. Run `npm install && npm run start`